Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 \subsection{Experimental details}

-\textbf{Details on the quantum processor.} We use the Sycamore quantum processor composed of quantum systems arranged in a two-dimensional array.
-This processor consists of gmon qubits (transmons with tunable coupling) with frequencies ranging from 5 to 7 GHz.
+\paragraph*{Details on the quantum processor.} We use the Sycamore quantum processor composed of quantum systems arranged in a two-dimensional array.
+This processor consists of gmon qubits (transmons with tunable coupling) with frequencies ranging from $5$ to $7$ GHz.
 These frequencies are chosen to mitigate a variety of error mechanisms such as two-level defects.
-Our coupler design allows us to quickly tune the qubit–qubit coupling from 0 to 40+ MHz.
-The chip is connected to a superconducting circuit board and cooled down to below 20 mK in a dilution refrigerator.
+Our coupler design allows us to quickly tune the qubit-qubit coupling from $0$ to $40+$ MHz.
+The chip is connected to a superconducting circuit board and cooled down to below $20$ mK in a dilution refrigerator.
+The median values of the $T_1$ and $T_2$ times of the qubits are $T_1 = 16.1$ \textmu s, $T_2 = 5.3$ \textmu s (Ramsey interferometry) and $T_2 = 17.8$ \textmu s (after CPMG dynamical decoupling).
 Each qubit has a microwave control line used to drive an excitation and a flux control line to tune the frequency.
 The processor is connected through filters to room-temperature electronics that synthesize the control signals.
-We execute single-qubit gates by driving 25 ns microwave pulses resonant with the qubit transition frequency.
+We execute single-qubit gates by driving 25 ns microwave pulses resonant with the qubit transition frequency, resulting in single-qubit gate fieldity of 99.8\% as measured via randomized benchmarking.

+\paragraph*{Ramping pulses.} The pulses used in the experiment are pre-distorted in order to compensate for filters on the control lines.
+In order to calibrate this distortion, we send rectangular pulses to the qubits and monitor the frequency change of the qubits.
+This allows us to know the response of the microwave lines at the qubits (i.e., the deviation from a rectangle) and compensate for distortions.
+The ramp time can be as fast as 2 to 3 ns and the distortions take the form of overshoot and undershoots with a long response time of ~100ns.
+After compensating for the distortions, the qubit frequency remains fixed.

-\textbf{Experimental read-out and control.} The qubits are connected to a resonator that is used to read out the state of the qubit.
+\paragraph*{Experimental read-out and control.} The qubits are connected to a resonator that is used to read out the state of the qubit.
 The state of all qubits can be read simultaneously by using a frequency-multiplexing.
 Initial device calibration is performed using `Optimus' \cite{kelly_physical_2018} where calibration experiments are represented as nodes in a graph.